vituhaa/Multimodal-Reasoning-for-STEM/README.md

-# LLM-Training-Acceleration-task-
+# Multimodal Reasoning for STEM
-Answer for LLM Training Acceleration task by "Future Star Internship".
+Answer for "Multimodal Reasoning for STEM" task by Future Star Internship.